acxxes/cli-task-tracker/README.md

 ````bash
 ./mvnw compile exec:java
 ````
-or run the `Main` class from your IDE.
+Or run the `Main` class from your IDE.

 ## Usage
 Once running you will see a `>` prompt.
 Available commands: